Scaffold Accident Lawyers - Construction Accident & Injury Attorneys

 If you have been injured in a scaffold accident, you may be able to hold the responsible party accountable under New York’s scaffolding law.
 If you are a family member of a loved one who has been killed in a construction accident, you may be entitled to a wrongful death claim.

 At KL Sanchez Law Office, our team of experienced New York scaffold accident attorneys understand the law and can represent your rights to compensation.
-If you or a loved one was involved in an accident involving scaffolds and suffered an injury, call us at (646) 701-7990 to schedule a free consultation.

 We are here to help, 24 hours a day, 7 days a week.
 Call 646-701-7990